-Listings of currently accredited and previously accredited programs at the level of Professional Engineer, Engineering Technologist and Engineering Associate are available to the right.
+One consolidated list of currently accredited and previously accredited programs at the level of Professional Engineer, Engineering Technologist and Engineering Associate are available to the right.
 The Professional Engineering list indicates the adoption of Bachelor Honours degree titles, which are part of the revised Australian Qualifications Framework (AQF) that came into effect in 2015.
 As an outcome of the AQF, the “Honours” title is embedded in the program title and is not a separately conferred merit based distinction.

 Learn More About